shrddr/pydeck_myTileLayer/README.md

-Tile layer for pydeck
+Orthographic Tiles in pydeck
 ========================

-Using custom layer in pydeck to handle Tile layer with OrthographicView ( based on [pydeck_custom_layer](https://github.com/ajduberstein/pydeck_custom_layer) )
+Using custom layer in pydeck to make TileLayer work with OrthographicView (out of the box, tile layers only work in geospatial views)

 ```python